vipineth/rareskills-blog/solidity-gasleft/solidity-gasleft.md

 The `gasleft()` function can also be accessed in Solidity smart contracts via yul (inline assembly), as `gas()`.

 The OpenZeppelin proxy contract is an excellent example of how this is done.
-It is used in the "`delegatecall`" function which the proxy uses to call the implementation contract. `gas()` is a convenient way to specify using the maximum available gas for this operation.
+It is used in the "[delegatecall](https://www.rareskills.io/post/delegatecall)" function which the proxy uses to call the implementation contract. `gas()` is a convenient way to specify using the maximum available gas for this operation.

 ![forward all gas in delegate call with gasleft solidity](https://static.wixstatic.com/media/935a00_86d5e55ebba74b2b9fd38ad973133d53~mv2.png/v1/fill/w_740,h_459,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_86d5e55ebba74b2b9fd38ad973133d53~mv2.png)
 forward all gas in delegate call with gasleft solidity